Vitex agnus-castus, chaste tree: planting, growing, pruning

 Taking cuttings of chaste tree

-Propagation of Vitex can be done in August on semi-ripe or semi-woody shoots (i.e., those that transform from soft wood to hard wood).
-Expect 2 to 3 years for first flowering.
-Sowing is possible with fresh seeds in autumn but more erratic and slow.
+Propagation of Vitex can be carried out in August on semi-ripe or semi-woody shoots (i.e. those that change from soft wood to hard wood).
+Expect 2 to 3 years before first flowering.
+Sowing is possible with fresh seeds in autumn but is more unpredictable and takes longer.

-- Take non-flowering current-year shoots 15 to 20 cm long
+- Take current-year shoots without flowers, 15 to 20 cm long

 - Remove lower leaves and keep only two pairs of terminal leaves